staceymck/volunteer-log/README.md

 ## Description

 This Rails-based app helps volunteer-program staff track and report on volunteer engagement in their organization.
 Users can create records for volunteers, roles, and individual volunteer engagements.
+[Watch demo](https://youtu.be/degqCx92P_c)

 The main dashboard displays key volunteer stats for the current month and year, as well as running totals.
 <br><img src="app/assets/images/volunteer-log-dashboard.png" alt="List of family-friendly volunteer roles" width="500">